-When you picture a “beloved family pet”, you probably think of something cute and cuddly—say a dog, a cat, a guinea pig, maybe even a bird or a turtle.
+When you picture a “beloved family pet”, you probably think of something cute and cuddly—say a dog, a cat, or a guinea pig.
+Some may envision a less cuddly pet, like a bird or a turtle.
 But what about… a crocodile??
 It doesn’t seem to make much sense, and yet one man in Costa Rica challenged everything we thought we knew about these “killer” predators.
-Here is the story of the 1,000 pound crocodile that became a beloved family pet!
+Here is the story of the 1,000-pound crocodile that became a beloved family pet!

 Interacting with Crocodiles

 Gilberto “Chito” Shedden, a fisherman in Costa Rica, was often friendly to the crocodiles he came across while he fished and served as a tour guide on the river.
 He offered them chicken, and even tried to touch them on occasion.
 In an interview years later, Chito explained, “Everybody has a dog or a bird, but ever since I was little, I liked having unconventional things.
 I liked to do things that are a little more difficult.
 Crocs – it was something different to make harmony with them.”

 That’s the understatement of the year!
 The crocodiles living in Costa Rica’s rivers are around 13 feet long on average and can weigh 1,000 pounds!
 Of course, Chito understood the dangers of what he was doing, and explained that he respects animals and was very careful and mindful of their moods.